-No matter you are just interested in BaZi or you have learned it for a while, please join us.
-Discussing and exploring can lead us into a BaZi "garden" where all the flowers are blossoming.
-If you have questions on a specific topic, such as: How to Identify a Pattern, or How to Find a Useful God?
-Just send an email for a quote to:email@example.com.
+This is the "free blog" which was mentioned on the 1st page.
+No matter you are just interested in BaZi, or you have learned it for a while, please join us.
+Discussing can lead us into this beautiful BaZi "garden" where all kinds of flowers are blossoming.
+If you have questions regarding your own life, or a specific topic during study, just send an email to:firstname.lastname@example.org.

 Discussion Case – #1